nf-core/stableexpression/README.md

 1. Using Expression Atlas (automatic mode)

-The pipeline fetches Expression Atlas accessions corresponding to the provided species (and optionally a list of keywords) and download the corresponding counts and experimental designs.
+The pipeline fetches Expression Atlas accessions corresponding to the provided species (and optionally a list of keywords) and downloads the corresponding counts and experimental designs.

 ```bash
 nextflow run nf-core/stableexpression \